uid/realtime-turk/README.md

 retainer/reservation/make
 ```

+**POST Params**

+- _id_: The id of a ProtoHIT to associate this reservation with.
+(Basically, this associates a reservation with some specific HIT settings that you've already defined.)

+- _foreignID_: An ID that can be used to refer to an object in an external database.
+This ID is passed to individual worker pages via retainer.js.

+- _delay_: A delay, in seconds, before work for the reservation is _expected_ to be available.
+Doesn't need to be a guarantee, since this is only (planned to be) used for HIT posting optimization.

+- _numAssignments_: The number of workers you expect that it will take to complete the reservation.
+Used for optimizing HIT posting.

+- (_apiKey_): Optional access guard.

+**Result**

+_id_: The ID of the newly-created WorkReservation.

+**Description**

 Creates a WorkReservation.
 Indicates that work is incoming, though not necessarily available yet.
 Calling
 this method will pre-emptively start posting HITs, though workers will not be directed to the actual task yet.